 The program actually runs with a .jsp filename extension and application/JSP internet media type.
 The latest version of JSP is its 2.3 version which runs with a 4.0 version of servlet compatibility.

 Here below, we are mentioning a set of crucial JSP interview questions and answers best suited for experienced professionals as well as newbies to this niche.
 These JSP interview questions are specially curated highly experienced industry professionals to help candidates in their future job success.

 - Significant performance due to the allowance of embedding Dynamic Elements in HTML Pages.

 - Easily combined with static templates, XML or HTML fragments, with code that generate dynamic contents.

 - Web authors cab change or edit the fixed template portions of web pages without affecting the application logic.

-- Offers a wide range of API to highly increase the result oriented functionality.
+- It offers a wide range of API to highly increase the result-oriented functionality.

 - What is JSP?
 Explain

 - Explain the difference between servlet and JSP?